Authorisation procedures for medicinal products

 - establish a pool of multinational scientific expertise (by mobilising existing national resources) in order to achieve a single evaluation via the centralised or mutual recognition marketing authorisation procedures;

 - organise speedy, transparent and efficient procedures for the authorisation, surveillance and where appropriate, withdrawal of medicinal products in the EU;

 - advise companies on the conduct of pharmaceutical research;

-- reinforce the supervision of existing medicinal products (by co-ordinating national pharmacovigilance and inspection activities);
+- reinforce the supervision of existing medicinal products (by co-ordinating national pharmacovigilance and inspection activities); and

 - create databases and electronic communication facilities as necessary to promote the rational use of medicines.